-I’d won First Prize in a National Short Story competition when I was 13 – and my dream was to become a journalist, but my parents had other ideas so I went off to study music in Leeds instead, although I ended up spending quite a bit of time reviewing books and theatrical productions (with a ‘Press’ Badge and everything!) for local student magazines when I really should have been practising my flute!
+I’d won First Prize in a Children’s National Short Story competition when I was about 12, and my dream was initially train as a journalist, but my parents had other ideas so I went off to study music in Leeds, although I ended up spending quite a bit of time reviewing books and theatrical productions (with a ‘Press’ Badge and everything!) for local student magazines when I really should have been practising my flute!

-Writing had always been in the back of my mind though, and on the night of Friday 8th December 2006 I awoke with a start from a vivid dream which forced me up out of bed to grab a writing pad, and when I took a look at what I’d written the next morning I soon realised that the garbled lines I’d scribbled down while half-asleep were – in fact – the exciting climax to a book.
+Writing had always been in the back of my mind though, and on the night of Friday 8th December 2006 I awoke with a start from a vivid dream which forced me up out of bed to grab a writing pad, and when I took a look at it the next morning I realised that the garbled lines I’d scribbled down while half-asleep were – in fact – the exciting climax to a book.

 Over the next few weeks the desire to write finally overwhelmed me.
-It broke my heart to leave my ‘family’ after nine happy years, but four months later I took a leap of faith and moved back to Wiltshire where I quickly wrote my debut novel “Just Good Friends?”.
+It broke my heart to leave my ‘second family’ after nine happy years, but four months later I took a leap of faith and moved back to Wiltshire where I quickly wrote my debut novel, “Just Good Friends?”.

-If I’m not doing something writing-related I’ll usually be found either listening to Radio Comedy, watching TV Comedy, wandering round a Supermarket (my perfect way of relaxing!) or cooking something tasty to enjoy with a glass of good wine.
-Needless to say: I’m in the gym most days too!
+In my spare time these days I’ll usually be either listening to Radio Comedy, watching TV Comedy, wandering round a Supermarket (my perfect way of relaxing!) or cooking something tasty to enjoy with a glass of good wine.
+Needless to say: I’m in the gym most days too (well, in theory, anyway!).

 * 3rd place in the Daz ‘Soap Blogger of the Year 2011’ Awards

 * Currenly working as a proof reader for eAngel.me worldwide corrections agency since Nov 2014